 1.3.3.3.2 Weight A Character's Weight is derived from his Height, Race and Sex.
-Roll 1D10 on the appropriate table below.
+Roll 1D10 on the appropriate table (either 1.16 or 1.17).
 For non-humans, add THREE if the Character is taller than 71".
 Subtract ONE if he is shorter than 40".
 For humans, use the table appropriate for the Height and Sex without modification, unless it is required for some other reason, i.e. Supernatural Stamina, Physical Power, etc.